 MS in Software Engineering

 The Master of Science in Software Engineering (MSSE) degree program is designed to prepare students to become professional software engineers across a wide variety of industries.
-Drawing on the strengths of Drexel’s programs spanning the College of Computing & Informatics, the MSSE degree program provides students with a blend of theory and practice to provide a solid understanding of the fundamentals of software systems as well as a working knowledge of the many languages, methods and systems used in the field.
+Drawing on the strengths of Drexel’s programs spanning the College of Computing & Informatics (CCI), the MSSE degree program provides students with a blend of theory and practice to provide a solid understanding of the fundamentals of software systems as well as a working knowledge of the many languages, methods and systems used in the field.

 - Curriculum encompasses behavioral, managerial and technical aspects of software engineering to prepare students for careers in one of the fastest-growing U.S. careers requiring at least a bachelor’s degree